 “I want to educate my clients or customers on what is a truly great gem,” Beaudet says.
 “People are so trained to buy on weight that they spend more than they need to and overlook the real prizes.”

 Beaudet is a second-generation jeweler who, at the age of 12, began an eight-year apprenticeship with his father in Milwaukee, Wisconsin.
+Also, you can get personalized name necklace from here!
 He got married in 1970 (to Georgiann, who helped manage Beaudet Jewelry until her death in 2014) and moved here in 1972, with the promise of regular work from Chuck Ritchie.
 At one point he was doing wholesale design and repair work for seven jewelry stores, ranging from Albany and Cottage Grove to Newport.
 He started creating custom work after realizing that many of the stores were being taken advantage of because they weren’t being educated on what they were buying.
 As of 2020, Beaudet has created more than 7,000 original custom pieces of jewelry.
 Check out the LaCkore Couture, that offers various designs handcrafted by renowned jewel makers like him.

 He also became a trusted gemstone buyer thanks to his expanded resources and much better prices.
 “The owners and jewelers of these stores didn’t have long-term contacts with people selling gems, so they were paying ridiculously high prices,” Beaudet says.
 “My father taught me the importance of developing a network of contacts, and I had them and still do.”